OrangoMango/GameOfLife/README.md

 4. Any dead cell with exactly 3 neighbors is alive

 # Keys
+Use the right and left mouse buttons to place/remove cells and to pan the view.
+Initially the game is paused.
 * `SPACE` to pause/resume
 * `R` to reset
 * `G` to show/hide grid